 In order to be considered for a Faculty of Science Online Masters Scholarship, candidates must:

-- Be a new student holding an offer of admission for the online MSc in Applied Statistics in Health Sciences for the 2021/2022 academic year.
+- Be a new student holding an offer of admission for an online MSc for the 2021/2022 academic year.

 - Be self-funded.
 Students who receive full scholarships, for example from a government office or embassy, will not be eligible.